Privacy-Preserving Federated Averaging with Byzantine Aggregators in Asynchronous Networks: Model and problem statement

+\paragraph{Threat and network model.} We consider a set of $n_c$ honest-but-curious clients, among which up to $t_c$ may \textit{crash}.
+Crashed clients stop participating indefinitely but never behave maliciously.
+The remaining $n_c - t_c$ clients are said to be \textit{correct}.
 We also consider a set of $n_a$ \textit{aggregators} that collectively assume the role traditionally played by the central server in classical federated learning schemes.
-Among these, up to $t_a$ may be \textit{fully Byzantine}, i.e., behave arbitrarily, possibly colluding to compromise the privacy of client data, disrupting model convergence or halting prematurely.
+Among these, up to $t_a$ may be \textit{fully Byzantine}.
 The remaining $n_a - t_a$ aggregators are considered \textit{correct}, in the distributed-systems sense that they follow the protocol as specified.
 However, from a security standpoint, they are modeled as \textit{honest-but-curious} (non-colluding semi-honest) entities: they do not deviate from the protocol but may attempt to infer information from the data they process.

-We assume there are significantly more clients than aggregators, i.e., $n_c \gg n_a$---for instance, several hundreds of clients per aggregator.

 The proposed solution operates in a \textit{reliable asynchronous network}, meaning that there is no known upper bound on message delays, yet messages sent by correct participants are eventually delivered and never lost.
 However, clients may permanently drop out of the computation if they crash, and faulty aggregators too.
-Indeed, tolerating crashes naturally means tolerating drop-outs.
+To cope with this adversarial setting, we require that $n_a > 3t_a$.
+This threshold ensures protection from equivocation of Byzantine processes, thus enforcing the client's privacy (c.f. \cref{sec:inclusion}).
+We also require that $n_c >4t_c$.
+This threshold, higher than the theoretical crash based distributed computation theory, is required to ensure that clients can be included by aggregators in an unbiased manner (c.f. \cref{sec:inclusion}).

 \paragraph{Data distribution} We consider that clients hold heterogeneous data.
 Such heterogeneity impacts the protocol design, as asynchronous communication with no known bound on message delays may introduce bias in the resulting model: if “fast” clients contribute more frequently than “slow” ones, and their data are biased, the global model may also become biased.